 Finding real wasabi outside of Japan can be difficult, but your best bet is to visit your nearest Asian grocery store.
 Alternatively, order it online directly from Japan!
 Here we have listed two such products – the chopped and powdered varieties.

-Liven up your meals with this 14-ounce jar of wasabi powder.
-Sprinkle it over food or add a little bit of water and make your own sauce.
+Liven up your meals with this wasabi powder.
+Sprinkle it over food or add a little bit of water to make your own sauce.
+It also goes great when mixing it with regular mayonnaise.
+It comes in a jar that contains 14 ounces of powder so it will last a very long time.